m05e5/capstone_1/README.md

 ### Prerequisites

-- Clone git repo
+- Clone git repository from the main branch

-- Run the index.htm
+- inside of the cloned repository, run the index.html on a browser

+- Or you can just directly access it by clicking here [My Live Demo Link](https://m05e5.github.io/capstone_1)

 ## Authors